WebTools-NG/WebTools-NG/README.md

 ### WebTools-NG is designed to help users of Plex Media Server, maintain their server/s and media.
 The software is free for anyone to download and use.

-## For installation and usage instructions, please see the WebTools-NG [Wiki](https://github.com/WebTools-NG/WebTools-NG/wiki).
+## For installation and usage instructions, please see the WebTools-NG [Wiki](https://github.com/WebTools-NG/WebTools-NG/wiki) or [Website](https://webtools-ng.github.io/manual/).

 ### Special thanks go to the following: